portworx/px-docs/cloud/aws/ecs.md

 ### Step 2: Deploy Portworx
-Ssh into each of the EC2 instances and configure docker for shared mount on "/"
+ssh into each of the EC2 instances and configure docker for shared mount on "/"

      $ ssh -i ~/.ssh/id_rsa ec2-user@52.91.191.220
      $ sudo mount --make-shared /